jimrutherford/UIColor-Category-Generator/README.md

 UIColor Category Generator
 ===========

-A SketchApp plugin that generates a UIColor Objective-C Category class from your Sketch documents.
+A SketchApp plugin that generates a Swift Extension or UIColor or a UIColor Objective-C Category class from your Sketch documents.

 Installation